linrongbin16/gitlinker.nvim/README.md

   - `message`: Whether print message in nvim command line.
 By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
 You can also overwrite this field to change the configured behavior.
   - `highlight_duration`: How long (milliseconds) to highlight the line range.
 By default it uses the configured value while this plugin is been setup (see [Configuration](#configuration)).
 You can also overwrite this field to change the configured behavior.
   - `remote`: Specify the git remote.
 By default is `nil`, it uses the first detected git remote (usually it's `origin`).
+  - `file`: Specify the relative file path.
+By default is `nil`, it uses the current buffer's file name.
+  - `rev`: Specify the git commit ID.
+By default is `nil`, it uses the current repository's git commit ID.

 ##### `gitlinker.Router`